wvuRc2/rc2client/notes.markdown

+# nstextstorage-based output

+NSTextAttachment(Cell) is very different between platforms.
+On iOS, we use a subclass.
+On the mac, we have to use the base class with a file wrapper.

+For images, this file wrapper contains a serialized dictionary with "id" and "url" keys and a filename of "image{id}".

+For files, this file wrapper contains a serialized dictionary with "id", "name". and "ext" keys and a filename of "file{id}".

 root controller has 4 child controllers -- welcome, messages, workspaces, grading.
 It has API to switch between them.
 The child controllers will call that api to switch between different views (from toolbar buttons).